-Picketing, marches, rallies, and other demonstrations are traditional and legitimate forms of self-expression and dissent on campus.
-The limiting principle for such activities is that demonstrators must not disrupt other University functions, including, without limitation, regular and special curricular activities, extracurricular activities, academic processions and events, conduct of University business, and employment interviews.
+Outdoor picketing, marches, rallies, and other demonstrations are traditional and legitimate forms of self-expression and dissent on campus.
+Such activities are allowed so long as demonstrators do not disrupt other functions, including, without limitation, regular and special curricular activities, extracurricular activities, academic processions and events, conduct of University business, and employment interviews.
 The right to free expression here, as in other contexts, requires respect for the rights of others.

-Because outdoor picketing, marches, rallies, and other demonstrations generally pose no threat of long-lasting exclusive use of University grounds or property, there appears to be no need for a mandatory permit procedure for such outdoor activities.
+Outdoor picketing, marches, rallies, and other demonstrations generally pose no threat of long-lasting exclusive use of University grounds or property.
+No university permit is required for such outdoor activities.
+The presence of a counter-protest does not itself constitute a disruption to a University function or authorized event.
+Moreover, those who oppose a speaker may thus make their views known.
+Everyone has the right to be heard and to listen to others.